jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 This project aims to develop and test an architecture that provides visibility within an enterprise data center.
-This is achieved using tools that intercept and decrypt traffic without altering the traffic flow between the TLS clients and servers, all without changing the TLS 1.3 protocol.
+This is achieved using tools that intercept and decrypt traffic without altering the traffic flow between the TLS clients and servers, without changing the TLS 1.3 protocol.
 In this demonstration project, we examine TLS 1.3 deployment *within* the enterprise data center and address mechanisms that can support access to historical data by leveraging key